-- 1) Requires a local educational agency (LEA), or a person, firm, association, partnership, or corporation offering or conducting private school instruction at the elementary or high school level, that maintains an employee code of conduct with pupils, to provide a written copy of that document to the parent or guardian of each enrolled pupil at the beginning of each school year. - 2) Requires the LEA or entity offering or conducting private school instruction to post the employee code of conduct on each of its school's Web sites or, if a school within the LEA does not have its own Web site, to post it on the LEA's Web site in a manner that is accessible to the public without a password. - 3) Provides that an LEA may satisfy the requirement to provide a written copy to the parent or guardian by including the document in the existing parental notification required pursuant to Education Code § 48980. - 4) Defines an LEA as a school district, county office of education, or charter school. - 5) Specifies that the bill's provisions shall not be construed to require an LEA, a school, or a private school to create a Web site if it does not have one. - 6) Provides that the bill's provisions do not apply to a private school composed of parents or legal guardians working exclusively with their own children.
+1) Requires a LEA, or a person, firm, association, partnership, or corporation offering or conducting private school instruction at the elementary or high school level, that maintains a section on employee interactions with pupils in its employee code of conduct with pupils to do both of the following:

+- a) Commencing July 1, 2018, provide a written copy of the section on employee interactions with pupils in its code of conduct to the parent or guardian of each enrolled pupil at the beginning of each school year. - b) Commencing January 1, 2018, post the section on employee interactions with pupils in its code of conduct, or provide a link to it, on each of its schools' Internet Web sites, or, if a school of a local educational agency (LEA) does not have its own Internet Web site, on the (LEA's) Internet Web site, in a manner that is accessible to the public without a password. - 2) Specifies that a LEA may satisfy the requirement to provide a written copy of the section on employee interactions with pupils in its code of conduct to the parent or guardian of each enrolled pupil by including the section on employee interactions with pupils in its code of conduct in the notice of parent or guardian rights and responsibilities. - 3) Specifies that for purposes of this measure, a LEA includes a school district, county office of education, or charter school. - Specifies that this measure shall not be construed to require a LEA, a school within a LEA, or a private school to create an Internet Web site if it does not have one. - 5) Specifies this measure does not apply to a private school composed of parents or legal guardians working exclusively with their own children.